rspurgeon/cp-rspurgeon-avro-schema-reg-review/README.md

 * Move the Schema Registry Developer Guide into the SR code repository, or elswehwere labeled, to prevent a reader from thinking they are reading the more developer specific documentation.

 * Improve search term results in Confluent Documentation search to increase relevance.

+* Anywhere within the documentation that references adding a JVM dependency, the code required to add the Confluent repository should be included with it.
+I had to Google to find the relevant POM entry, althought it's located in the documentation in places, not everywhere that dependencies are decribed.
+Searching for `packages` or `maven` did not help me here.

 * Without much thought to implementation difficulty, a "virtual" route could be added to the SR HTTP Service to bridge the terminiology between SR and Kafka.
 For instance, a `topics` route could be added that provides the Key/Value schema data as a pair instead of them being under `subjects` with independent names.
 Something like the following: